sam-k0/WoTModAssistantPlus/README.md

 # WoTModAssistantPlus
-Mod Manager for World Of Tanks PC
+Mod Manager for World Of Tanks PC. <br>
 - Only EU Version of the game is actively tested

 ## Features